Mathematics

 Credits 2

 Angle measure, trigonometric and inverse trigonometric functions, trigonometric identities and equations, parametric and polar coordinates, and general applications.
 Students cannot receive credit for both MATH 105 and 107.
-Prerequisite: ACT score, MATH 103 or placement test.
+Prerequisite: ACT score, ASC 093, or departmental approval.
 (S) ND:MATH

 MATH 107: Pre-Calculus